willpiam/elementary-cellular-automaton/ReadMe.md

 2. The C version of the program calls malloc in a loop to construct essentially a 2D array. runCellularAutomaton returns char\*\*.
 This can potentually be reduced to a single malloc call.
 This solution would involve changing the return type of runCellularAutomaton to char\* and using pointer arithmetic to access the elements of the array.

+3. Add a *clear results* function to Compare.py and delete the `clearResults.sh` bash script.

 ## The Author

 Cardano [$wildoy](https://handle.me/wildoy)